 In terms of competition, there will be variation across graduate units.
 Applicants are encouraged to consult the website of their selected program.
 COVID-19 is a rapidly changing landscape.
 UBC and Graduate and Postdoctoral Studies are connected to other institutions in Canada and around the world to ensure we are receiving the latest updates on how COVID-19 is affecting higher education, and relaying this to our program faculty and staff.

 Due to physical distancing protocol, and online delivery, face-to-face interactions between students have been impacted.
 Graduate students are still very active on our dedicated intranet, where they can discuss topics ranging from general tips about life in Vancouver, to accommodation, to professional development offerings, to making friends.

 The Graduate Student Society as well as many university support services are working hard to provide opportunities for students to connect and engage with each other and university services.
 This includes online chat channels, virtual speed friending, online game nights and similar.

-If you're an international student with questions on immigration, health insurance and the Post-Graduation Work Permit (PGWP), visit this FAQ page on the students.ubc.ca website.
-UBC has created the Travelling to Canada guide to help you understand if you are eligible to travel, and what to prepare if you plan to travel.
+If you're an international student with questions on immigration, health insurance and the Post-Graduation Work Permit (PGWP), visit the FAQ page on the students.ubc.ca website.

 UBC has returned to on-campus instruction and activities.
 The Student Services website has general information for all UBC students returning to campus.